COSI-Lab/open-source-presentation/contributing.md

 # Contributing to Open Source

 Contributing to Open Source allows people to be able to give back and help out on projects that they use frequenty.
-Whether adding a feature to a project, fixing a bug, or adding documentation, it allows communities to form out of these projects.
+Tasks such as writing documentation, finding and/or fixing bugs in the source code, and helping develop features for a project help increase one's role in the open source community.

+## Before you begin

+Just as a warning, this guide highly focuses on using Git and GitHub, two large systems for managing open source software.
+This does not focus on non-distributed version control systems such as Subversion.
+Even though this focuses on Github, many subjects explained below are also relevant on other sites that also support Git such as Bitbucket.

 ## Where to find projects

-Many widely known projects such as Firefox and VLC are open sourced and welcome contributions from newcomers.Sites such as GitHub or Bitbucket allow software to be hosted on Repositories and shared with the world.
+Many widely known projects such as Firefox and VLC are open sourced and welcome contributions from newcomers.
+Sites such as GitHub or Bitbucket allow software to be hosted on Repositories and shared with the world.

 If there is a project that one uses frequently, it's possible to contribute